-Children may be severely injured or killed when the front air bags, side air bags or curtain and rollover air bags inflate if they are not properly restrained.
+Children may be severely injured or killed when the front air bags, side air bags or curtain air bags inflate if they are not properly restrained.
 Pre-teens and children should be properly restrained in the rear seat, if possible.

-• Even with the NISSAN Advanced Air Bag System, never install a rear-facing child restraint in the front seat.
+Even with the NISSAN Advanced Air Bag System, never install a rear-facing child restraint in the front seat.
 An inflating front air bag could seriously injure or kill your child.
 See "Child restraints" earlier in this section for details.

-Do not lean against doors or windows.
+Do not lean against the door.